 Which broker offers more trading platforms?

-For trading platforms Admiral Markets supports a Proprietary Platform and Desktop Platform (Windows), whereas FXOpen supports a Desktop Platform (Windows) and ZuluTrade., neither have cTrader and DupliTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Admiral Markets offers a Proprietary Platform and Desktop Platform (Windows), whereas FXOpen supports a Desktop Platform (Windows) and ZuluTrade.
+Neither have cTrader and DupliTrade

 Does Admiral Markets offer MetaTrader?
 Does FXOpen offer MetaTrader?